joshhighet/multisocks/README.md

 - creating a very large number of tor circuits
 - surfacing a single-ingress SOCKS5 proxy
-- adequatley load-balance backend connections
+- adequately load-balance backend connections
-- performing health-checks against each backend tor cirtuit
+- performing health-checks against each backend tor circuit
 - serving a load balancer monitoring dashboard

 _multisocks is a fork/derivative of the excellent [Iglesys347/castor](https://github.com/Iglesys347/castor)_